studentmediene/podkast.radiorevolt.no/README.md

 Below you'll find explainations of how the system works, as well as guides on how to add new programs or change the name of existing ones.

+Even though this project is specialized for Radio Revolt, it might be usable for others too – you'd need to create your own show_source, episode_source and metadata sources though.

 ## Features ##